 Finally, we highlight the advantages of the quantum kinetic equation approach employed in this work.
-Unlike the semiclassical Boltzmann formalism, this method provides a unified framework that remains valid across a wide range of frequencies, magnetic field strengths, and chemical potential values.
-It also naturally incorporates various forms of disorder through the collision integral, enabling a more realistic description of experimental conditions.
-Crucially, the quantum kinetic equation captures resonant interband transitions between the valence and conduction bands—phenomena that lie beyond the reach of Boltzmann-based treatments.
-Similar resonant effects have recently been discussed in the context of a two-dimensional electron gas with spin–orbit coupling using the same analytical technique~\cite{Dzero2024}.
-Looking ahead, we plan to extend this method to explore orbital effects of strong magnetic fields in topological semimetals and flat-band systems~\cite{BCD5,BednikKozii2024,HassanzadeKozii2025}, as well as to investigate the role of generic disorder in the quantization of the photogalvanic effect~\cite{deJuan2017,BCD8,Avdoshkin2020}.
+Unlike the semiclassical Boltzmann formalism, this method provides a unified framework that remains valid across a wide range of light frequencies, magnetic field strengths, and chemical potentials.
+It also naturally incorporates various forms of disorder through the collision integral, enabling a more realistic modeling of experimental conditions.
+Crucially, the quantum kinetic equation captures resonant interband transitions between the valence and conduction bands -- phenomena beyond the reach of Boltzmann-based treatments~\cite{Dzero2024}.
+Looking ahead, we plan to extend this method to explore orbital effects of strong magnetic fields in topological semimetals and flat-band systems~\cite{BCD5,BednikKozii2024,HassanzadeKozii2025}, as well as to investigate how generic disorder influences the quantization of the photogalvanic effect~\cite{deJuan2017,BCD8,Avdoshkin2020}.

 In conclusion, we have explored the nonlinear Hall effect in two-dimensional Dirac materials under the influence of an external in-plane magnetic field.
 Using the quantum kinetic equation, we identified two distinct contributions to the second harmonic response.
-The first, of geometric origin, arises intrinsically from the Berry curvature dipole; the second is magnetic-field-induced and increases quadratically with the field strength.
+The first, of geometric origin, arises intrinsically from the Berry curvature dipole; the second is magnetic-field-induced and increases linearly with the field strength.
 Notably, the latter contribution exhibits a strong directional dependence, enabling the geometric response to be either enhanced or suppressed by adjusting the orientation of the applied field.
 Together, these findings suggest a practical and tunable tool for controlling nonlinear Hall phenomena in Dirac systems, offering clear experimental pathways for future investigation.